21jake/crypto-csv-cli/README.md

 # crypto-csv-cli

-A command line program tracks your crypto portfolio from CSV file.
+A command line program tracks your crypto portfolio from a CSV file.

 ## Usage